jewjux/nvaitc-aps-project-demos/CONTRIBUTING.md

 # Contributing to NVAITC APS Project Demos

 Welcome students!
-This guide explains how to contribute your projects to this repository.
+This guide explains how to contribute to existing projects in this repository.

 ## For External Students

+You can update and improve existing projects.
+Creating new project folders is restricted to NVIDIA team members.

 ### 1. Fork the Repository
 1. Click the "Fork" button on the main repository page